dctacademy/deploy-node-react-mongo-heroku/README.md

 3. Run the command ```ls -a``` and make sure that the ```.git``` repository (hidden) is deleted inside the ```/client``` repository
 4. Navigate back to the root repository

+## MongoDB Cloud Atlas Account and Configuration Setup

+* Follow instructions from MongoDB's [Official Atlas Documentaion](https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/) and get hold of the connection URI string
+* Replace your localhost MongoDB URI with Atlas URI that you just obtained in ```/config/database.js```

 ## Heroku Setup

 1. First create a Heroku Account